neumaics/caminatus/readme.md

 ```

+Where

+`--config-file` - a path to a config yaml.
+An example can be found at
+`./config.yaml.example`

+`--schedules-folder` - a path to the folder where schedules are managed

 ## Development
 Requirements:
 * Rust 1.47.0+
 * Nodejs v14+

 This was developed primarily with the vs-code remote container and docker.
-The ./.devcontainer/dockerfile was modified from the rust devcontainer.
+The ./.devcontainer/dockerfile was modified from the [rust devcontainer](https://github.com/microsoft/vscode-remote-try-rust).
 It includes node/npm,
-rust/cargo, fish and other utilties.
+rust/cargo, fish and other utilties to aid in making and testing changes.

 ### Packaging for the Raspberry Pi
 Requirements: